 Ramp, with a $600M in VC backing and an $8 billion valuation (see note 1), is going head-to-head with Brex positioning itself as the go-to product for hot startups and other digital-native founders.
 But the bigger opportunity is taking share from AmEx and other large SMB-card providers such as Chase, Capital One, and Wells Fargo.

 Ramp’s fee-free card is potentially more cost-effective than Brex, especially if you value the straight 1.5% cash-back on spending compared to the varying value of Brex points.
 Throw in robust and fee-free expense-management services and billpay features, and it’s a compelling value (priced at $600 annually at Brex).
 However, Ramp does not offer the deposit, money management or free wire services of Brex.
 And Ramp while Ramp has an iOS app, its Android app won’t debut until January 2023 (see note 3).

-Ramp underwrites its cards with cash flow, ignoring credit scores of business owners or even the business itself.
+Ramp underwrites its cards with cash flow, ignoring credit scores of business owners.
 Spending limits are dynamic, constantly adjusted by the company’s monitoring of clients’ bank balances and cash flow.
 This is great for freshly-VC-backed startups with flush checking accounts or larger, more established businesses with steady revenues.
 It’s not for companies looking to bootstrap by revolving a card balance (Ramp requires payment in full each month).

 Side note: Ramp is keeping a small portion (“single-digit percentage”) of its cash in USDC stablecoins that it lends out for income via Circle Yield (note 2).

 Features & Benefits

 - 1.5% cashback on spending